temporalio/documentation/docs/go-workflow-testing.md

 ```

 In this example, we provide a function implementation as the parameter to `Return`.
 This allows us to
-provide an alternate implementation for the activity `SimpleActivity`.
+provide an alternate implementation for the Activity `SimpleActivity`.
 The framework will execute this
-function whenever the activity is invoked and pass on the return value from the function as the result
+function whenever the Activity is invoked and pass on the return value from the function as the result
-of the activity invocation.
+of the Activity invocation.
 Additionally, the framework will validate that the signature of the "mock"
-function matches the signature of the original activity function.
+function matches the signature of the original Activity function.

 Since this can be an entire function, there is no limitation as to what we can do here.
 In this
 example, we assert that the `value` param has the same content as the value param we passed to the Workflow.